gleechi/gleechi.github.io/pages/unity/unity_component_vgarticulation.md

 #### RecoverObjectJoint

-Currently, if you want to "change" object joint to the initial (original) type, the only way to do it is to call RecoverObjectJoint.
+If you want to recover object joint to its original parameters set by the **enabled** VG_Articulation component, you can call [RecoverObjectJoint](VirtualGrasp_UnityAPI.html#recoverobjectjoint) API function.

-{% include warning.html content="Known issue for this is if you want to change other articulation parameters on the original joint type, it is not supported yet.
-This will be fixed in next release. " %}